Our site uses cookies to give you the best experience. Manage your cookies here or continue shopping if you're happy.

 Pre-treat stains

-Only 9% of Brits admitted to spot cleaning their delicate clothing.
-Here’s some quick tips on how to refresh your items without doing a full wash.
+Only a handful of Brits admitted to spot cleaning their delicate clothing.
+Here’re some quick tips on how to refresh your items without doing a full wash.

 1. Spot-treat stains with a gentle stain remover or a homemade solution.